open99-community/open99/system/scripts/3party/README.md

 * Howler.js - used for reproducing audio
 * localforage.js - used for saving files to the computer in various formats
 * jquery.js includes jquery **and** jquery-ui *in one file*.
 Jquery is used for window-dragging, resizing, and is in general a perfect library for windows99.
+* screenshot.js is a wrapper of html2canvas.
+It is not implemented yet.